dananthony1/rutgers-school-district-analysis/README.md

 ![Scores By Type Recreated](/Resources/07b-Scores_by_Type.png "Scores By Type Recreated")

 ## Summary
--Summarize four changes in the updated school district analysis.

 1. In the District Summary, the "% Passing Math" dropped by 0.2%, the "% Passing Reading" dropped 0.1%, and the "% Overall Passing" dropped 0.3%
 2. In the School Summary, the following values changed for Thomas High School: "% Passing Math" dropped to 66.9%,